loda-lang/loda-programs/programs/oeis/list2.md

 * [A262303](http://oeis.org/A262303) ([L11 program](A262303.asm)): Length of sequence of lower halves of n: repeatedly apply x->floor(x/2) starting at n; a(n) = number of steps until reach one of 2,3,4.
 * [A262389](http://oeis.org/A262389) ([L14 program](A262389.asm)): Numbers whose last digit is composite.
 * [A262438](http://oeis.org/A262438) ([L06 program](A262438.asm)): Number of digits of hexadecimal representation of n.
+* [A262490](http://oeis.org/A262490) ([L20 program](A262490.asm)): The index of the first of two consecutive positive triangular numbers (A000217) the sum of which is equal to the sum of four consecutive positive triangular numbers.
 * [A262523](http://oeis.org/A262523) ([L17 program](A262523.asm)): a(n+3) = a(n) + 6*n + 13, a(0)=0, a(1)=2, a(2)=7.
 * [A262564](http://oeis.org/A262564) ([L05 program](A262564.asm)): A politician's answer to the question "What comes next after 2,3,5?".
 * [A262565](http://oeis.org/A262565) ([L11 program](A262565.asm)): A weaver's answer to the question "What comes next after 2,3,5?".